 While I do still love gluten free Pad Thai now my new favorite Thai stir fry is the gluten free pad see ew which is even easier to make, and more delicious if you ask me.
 Pad see ew gluten free?
 Yep, both pad thai and pad see ew are perfectly safe for gluten-free eaters.

-No need to run out to your Thai restaurant - it's just as easy to make your own Pad Thai at home and even more delicious
+No need to run out to your Thai restaurant - it's just as easy to make your own gluten free Pad Thai at home and even more delicious

 - 6 tablespoons tamarind sauce